SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicOperators.rst

 The :newTerm:`ternary conditional operator` is a special operator with three parts, which takes the form ``question ? answer1 : answer2``.
-It is a shortcut for evaluating one of two expressions based on whether ``question`` is true or false.
+It's a shortcut for evaluating one of two expressions based on whether ``question`` is true or false.
 If ``question`` is true, it evaluates ``answer1`` and returns its value;
 otherwise, it evaluates ``answer2`` and returns its value.